michLab/advanced_cpp_programming_cookbook/README.md

 ## Chapter 01
 ### Example 03
 Shows how to implement large header only library as single header library by merging separate headers into single header using CMake
+### Example 04
+Shows how to use clang-tidy to perform static code analyzis, while valgrind is used for dynamic analyzis.